-Some other, more exotic profiles, such as diamond shapes, scalloped, and flat tiles are available in metal roofing.
+Some other more exotic profiles, such as diamond shapes, scalloped, and flat tiles are available in metal roofing.

-Homeowners who are considering a metal roof have a wide variety of looks to choose from.
-This allows them to choose a roof system which matches the design of their home, as well as their own personality.
+Those considering a metal roof have a wide variety of looks to choose from.
+This allows them to choose a roof system which matches the design of their church.
 Each different roof design has its own characteristics and attributes so it is also important for consumers to read this guide and understand those aspects of their purchase as well.